 Lynda has a Master's in Elementary Education and has over 26 years experience as a kindergarten teacher in the Georgia Public School System.
 Lynda is a tireless leader in the field of education and brings an enormous amount of knowledge to our team.
 We value our relationship with fellow educators and Lynda helps us cultivate these relationships in our community and beyond.

 Lynda is also one of our amazing senior citizen board members.
 Her insight on aging, ageism and geriatrics is paramount to what we do and how we view the world around us.

-Lynda works closely with our CPA, Barbara Heyliger, to provide oversight, transparency and to ensure fiscal responsibility.
+Lynda works closely with our CPA, Doshier and Associates, to provide oversight, transparency and to ensure fiscal responsibility.

 Marsha graduated from Harrison High School and North Arkansas College.
 Marsha worked in marketing and public relations all of her life.
 Her career began at the Hits 96 radio station (formally 97 Country) in sales, followed by marketing, public relations, foundation, physician recruitment and volunteer management at North Arkansas Regional Medical Center for more than 30 years.
 She is currently employed by the office of Dr. Chris Taylor.

 Marsha is married to Byron Carter and they have one son Colby Carter, Colby’s wife, Kali Carter, and one grandson Easton Carter.

 Marsha and her family attend Batavia Assembly of God and enjoy the lakes and rivers, boating, riding side-by-side‘s, exploring dirt roads and doing anything in outside!